Jacob-Friesen/obscurejs/README.md

 * [observable.js](http://obscurejavascript.tumblr.com/post/137500537300/observables-in-javascript): How to treat data that arrives over time in an array like fashion.
 * [proxy.js](http://obscurejavascript.tumblr.com/post/138429574082/proxies-in-javascript): How to change JavaScript syntax on given objects via the Proxy API.
 * [replace3rdArg.js](#): How to use the little known ability of String.replace to accept callbacks.
+* [selfRegeneration.js](#): How an object can regenerate itself.
+This is useful when the object constructor is lost.
 * [stub.js](http://obscurejavascript.tumblr.com/post/137969738765/simple-asynchronous-javascript-stubs): A simple one function method of stubbing functions including asynchronous ones.
 * [void.js](http://obscurejavascript.tumblr.com/post/138877228983/void-in-javascript): Uses of the void keyword.
 Best understood in conjunction with the blog post in this case.